thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

   This is used by the setuptools build system and implements a subcommand which replaces all PO files with MO equivalents when building the package (editable installs excepted).
-  In other words, the [sdist] will only contain PO files, and the [wheel] will only contain the MO files.
+  In other words the [sdist] only includes the PO files, but once the [wheel] is built from it, only MO files will be present.

 [sdist]: https://packaging.python.org/en/latest/flow/#build-artifacts
 [wheel]: https://packaging.python.org/en/latest/flow/#build-artifacts

+It is debatable whether MO files should be part of the repository or only exist as build artifacts.
 This project prefers that MO files are not included in version control because they increase the repository size and can lead to inconsistent translations with their respective PO files.
+This however means that users installing from source cannot compile PO files if they are missing the `msgfmt` utility.

 ### Updating .po/.pot files after generation